 The General DIY category of boats lifts the 3D-printing restriction and allows teams to compete with the material of their choosing.
 In the past, teams have raced thermoformed boats, tupperware boats, foam boats, and trash boats.
 We expect to see more innovations this year.
 Note that the size limit still applies.

-The deadline to register your boat and pick up an electronics kit is Sunday, September 10, 2017.
+The deadline to register has passed!
+If you have already registed, please pick up an electronics kit ASAP.

 For the 3D-Printed Boat Race, all boats must have a 3D-printed hull and must be majority 3D-printed.
 Parts that are not 3D-printed may be used when necessary (for example: water seals, mechanical parts).

 For the General DIY Boat Race, All boats must be homemade but there is no restriction on materials used.
 This race allows boats using laser-cut components, 3D-printed components, plastic, foam, wood, and more.

 Boats in all races must fit within a 2’x2’x2’ box

 Electronics kits will be provided by Pioneer Works and include:

 - 7.4V 3300mAh Battery